chagoy/baseball-management-system-client/README.md

 # Baseball Management

-This is the front-end repo for a simple, minimal baseball management website.
+This is the front-end repo for a simple, minimal youth baseball management website.
 The site allows users to sign up and register themselves as a player and pay for their registration.
-It also allows an administrator to keep track of who has played, determine ages, and more.
+It also allows an administrator to keep track of who has played, determine ages, contact parents, and more.

 Live demo is [here](https://baseball-management-system.herokuapp.com/)